Search engine marketing: Product Descriptions Are a Blind Spot for Ecommerce Merchants

 Many shops use it.
 But no longer the ones that rank on page one in Google.

 For instance, Fleet Feet expands on Nike’s reference to marathons by first relating to the prevailing marathoners who wore the shoe.
-Then Fleet Feet dives into the shoe’s info.
+Then, Fleet Feet dives into the shoe’s info.
 JackRabbit explains the benefits of the shoe’s generation in simple English.
-Dick’s Sporting Goods breaks the shoe’s ordinary description into bulleted companies consistent with its different merchandise.
-And Eastbay affords a longer description with more contextual relevance.
+Dick’s Sporting Goods breaks the shoe’s ordinary description into bulleted companies consistent with its merchandise.
+And Eastbay affords a longer illumination with more contextual relevance.

 In different phrases, every one of them has an attitude.
-They don’t merely reorder the phrases, which search engines have long caught up with.
+They don’t merely reorder the words, which search engines have long caught up with.

 Share